 On March 20, 2020, the Ontario Government passed O. Reg.
 73/20, which automatically suspends any limitation period imposed by any Ontario law for the duration of the emergency, retroactive to March 16.

-Architects should process applications for release of holdback in accordance with the provisions of the Construction Lien Act or Construction Act and the construction contract applicable to any project.
-You should include in a covering letter with the certificate for payment for release of holdback, along with the usual recommendation that the client have their lawyer check that no liens have been filed, a recommendation that before the holdback is released, the client should have their lawyer advise about the impact of any new legislation or court rulings that might affect the release of the holdback.
+Holders should process applications for release of statutory holdback in accordance with the provisions of the Construction Lien Act or Construction Act and the construction contract applicable to any project.
+Include in a covering letter with the certificate for payment for release of holdback, along with the usual recommendation that the client have their lawyer check that no liens have been filed, a recommendation that before the holdback is released, the client should have their lawyer advise about the impact of any new legislation or court rulings that might affect the release of the holdback.

 Repurposing Existing Buildings and Putting Up Temporary Structures